CRTC Bans Locked Phones and Carrier Unlocking Fees

 Re: (Score:1)

 Unlocked BLU user here.
 Ban CDMA.
-(Score:3, Insightful)
+(Score:2, Insightful)

 I've been using Unlocked BLU Handsets in Canada and the US on occasion.
 While I like this, for the USian audience out there: Ban CDMA.
 CDMA is one of the biggest carrier lock in scams out there.
 CDMA is only used in the US Now, and it was discontinued.
 I'm afraid to travel to the US Now, but when I used too more often, the proliferation of CDMA Towers meant that anywhere outside Large Metropolitan areas can you get good GSM coverage and there are many US Rural areas with NO GSM coverage - only CDMA.